kuhyeon11/kuhyeon11.github.io/_posts/2024-08-25-clip_board.md

 - At bss, global variable's order is addr_list, check_list, size_list.
 - If we input a negative index, size can be written to check_list or addr_list, and check can be written to addr_list.
 - If we input -7, size is written to addr_list[8], check is decided by addr_list[9]'s 0xff00 byte.
 Address is written at dso_handle, and it is not that important.
 - Changing add_list[9]'s value is very sensitive.
-Control that more effeciently, heap's address must be end with 0xf000.
+To control this more efficiently, the heap's address must end with 0xf000.
 Program prints heap's address when to start, so we can decide very fast.
 - After that, we can make next chunk's address is end with 0x0000 by allocate lots of chunk and free it.
 <br />